rachaelk/HanYu4u/README.md

 Chinese Learner App Code_Xcode (in works)

 This code is written for an iOS app that will be a language learning tool for students of Chinese.
+It is in the works, a project of a single student who really hopes to decrypt Chinese and show people it's not so scary!
 # TO DO:

-    --more content
+    1. more content
-    --better user-interface
+    2. better user-interface
-    --more error-handling
+    3. more error-handling
-    --more commenting!
+    4. more commenting!
+    5. testing on hardware

 #Game:
 1. User learns words visually and interactively by clicking on words in Chinese sentences and seeing images.
 (Level code)